Lessons learned: how leisure venues resume operations

 - ID checks and documentary collection: In China, venues made it mandatory for visitors to show their ID when entering.
 This way, they have an overview of their visitors at all times.

-Further, they use health QR codes with different colors to determine the visitors' health status and travel history.
+Further, they use health QR codes with different colours to determine the visitors' health status and travel history.
 These codes can be scanned by authorities to view their information.

 This method might seem drastic and invading the private sphere of an individual, but even in Germany and the Netherlands authorities talk about slightly comparable applications to track the public.